Is VoIP Secure? Complete Guide to VoIP Security and Encryption

 VoIP systems work over the Internet rather than physical phone lines and cabling, offering unprecedented network agility.
 VoIP is more secure than landlines due to various encryption algorithms and proper security practices.

-Is VoIP More Secure than VoWifi?
+Is VoIP More Secure than VoWiFi?

 Voice over Wi-Fi (VoWiFi) is a Wi-Fi-based commercial telephony voice call service different network operators provide.
 Both VoIP and VoWiFi have voice-over IP (VoIP) technology, but they use different methods to transmit voice data.